FAQ on MACRA and Medicare Payment Reform

 - Clinicians in their first year billing Medicare;

-- Clinicians with their volume of Medicare payments or patients falling below the low-volume threshold (200 Medicare Part B patients OR $90,000 or less in Medicare Part B charges); and
+- Clinicians with their volume of Medicare payments or patients falling below the low-volume threshold (200 Medicare Part B patients OR $90,000 or less in Medicare Part B charges) OR 200 Medicare Part B services); and

 - Clinicians who qualify for a bonus payment under AAPMs.

 Clinicians can check their MIPS-eligibility and Qualifying AAPM Participant (QP) status using the QPP Participation Status Tool(qpp.cms.gov).

 Clinicians that meet or exceed one or two, but not all, of the low-volume threshold criteria can opt-in to participate in MIPS.
 Clinicians who opt-in are eligible for positive and negative payment adjustments.
 Opt-in elections must be made through the QPP Portal and are in effect for the applicable performance year (i.e., they cannot be rescinded).